 TRACK 25 Agricultural Production Systems and Agribusiness: Modern food production encompasses a diversity of activities related to agriculture and business disciplines.
 The term Agribusiness is a portmanteau of the two disciplines and casts light upon the major areas that deal with the production of agricultural products and their interdependence.
 Animal feed, biofuels and micro-ingredients are examples of agribusiness products.

 - Sustainable agriculture

 - Corporate farming

-TRACK 26 Agriculture Extension: Farmer education regarding the knowledge of agricultural practices and their implementation in science and technology is the basic concept of agriculture extension.
-Educators from different disciplines, including agriculture, agricultural marketing, health, and business studies come together to educate the farmers about the new trends of farming through numerous communication and learning activities.
+TRACK 26 Agriculture Extension: Farmer education about the knowledge of agricultural practices and its implementation in science and technology is the basic concept of agriculture extension.
+Educators from various disciplines, including agriculture, agricultural marketing, health, and business studies come together to make farmers aware of the new trends of farming through numerous modes of communication and learning.

 - Extension education

 - Agriculture tools